DataDog/hiring-engineers/answers.md

 As we've already used terraform to create our infra-structure and there is a [Datadog provider](https://www.terraform.io/docs/providers/datadog/index.html) available, we will once again use terraform to automate the creation of a custom Timeboard, a Monitor and two Downtimes(weekdays and weekends).

 ### Defining the Timeboard in terraform
-As an example of how to use terraform to create Datadog resources, in this section we will go through the process of defining the Timeboard that will be created later.
+As an example of how to use terraform to create Datadog resources, in this section we will go through the process of defining the Timeboard that will be created later
-The first thing we need to do is, define the appropriate credentials for the provider by providing the "api_key" and "app_key" arguments, as a side note, the Datadog provider uses the US site as the default, as such if we are using the EU site we also need to define the "api_url" argument.
+The first thing we need to do is, define the appropriate credentials for the provider by providing the "api_key" and "app_key" arguments, as a side note, the Datadog provider uses the US site as the default, as such if we are using the EU site we also need to define the "api_url" argument
-After defining the provider, we will leverage the [datadog_timeboard](https://www.terraform.io/docs/providers/datadog/r/timeboard.html) resource where we will need to define at least, the "title"and "description" arguments as well as at least one "graph"  block.
+After defining the provider, we will leverage the [datadog_timeboard](https://www.terraform.io/docs/providers/datadog/r/timeboard.html) resource where we will need to define at least, the "title"and "description" arguments as well as at least one "graph"  block
-Inside a "graph" block is where we can define the details of that specific graph, to do that we need to define the "title" for the graph as well as the "viz" argument which defines the type of visualization we want to use in the graph.
+Inside a "graph" block is where we can define the details of that specific graph, to do that we need to define the "title" for the graph as well as the "viz" argument which defines the type of visualization we want to use in the graph
-We also need to define the "request" block which is where we can set the query(defined by the "q" argument) we want the graph to display.
+We also need to define the "request" block which is where we can set the query(defined by the "q" argument) we want the graph to display
 Bellow is the "graph" definition used for the line graph displaying the average value of the custom metric(mymetric) we created earlier across both our worker nodes
 ![Terraform Timeboard Graph](https://github.com/affoliveira/hiring-engineers/blob/solutions-engineer/images/graph-definition.png)